-In Genesis 22:18 we have the second distinct Messianic prophecy.
-Unto Abraham, the angel of the Lord declared, "And in thy seed shall all the nations of the earth be blessed."
+In Comparison of the Lord declared, "And in thy seed shall all the nations of the earth be blessed."
 Not only was the Savior of sinners to be human as well as Divine, not only was He to be the "woman's" seed, but in the above Scripture it was declared that He should be a descendant of Abraham - an Israelite.
-How this was fulfilled we may see by a reference to the first verse in the New Testament, where we are told (Matthew 1: 1) that Jesus Christ was "The Son of David, the son of Abraham."
+How this was fulfilled we may see by a reference to the first verse in the New Testament, where we are told (Matthew 1:1) that Jesus Christ was "The Son of David, the son of Abraham."